blackroytech/blackroytech.github.io/README.md

 The artifact, CS 360: Mobile Architecture and Programming, involved creating an Android application using Java in the Android Studio IDE.
 The application I created for this course was an inventory management application.
 The purpose of this software is to provide a way for warehouse associates to manage and track warehouse inventory.
 For that course, the inventory app was non-functional, so I selected this application for each enhancement to deliver an improved fully functional software with a biometric security feature.

-The **first enhancement**, I improved the login feature by implementing a biometric feature as a layer of security to showcase my abilities in software design and engineering.
-The **second enhancement**

-The **third enhancement**

 ### Course Outcomes